BawdyAnarchist/quBSD/Future_Development.md

 # After SSH, scp, 0control, and the startstop issues are all hammered out, make another system backup

-remove_tap is getting a jexec ifconfig 'none'

-# 0CONTROL JAIL
+# CONTROL JAIL
-	add permanent checks to prevent any changes to 0control via normal qb-commands 0control key needs added to all rootjails - also to qb-create 0bsdvm needs to have a daemon for continually checking/attmepting dhclient on vtnet0 all jails must have SSHD installed
+	control key needs added to all rootjails - also to qb-create 0bsdvm needs to have a daemon for continually checking/attmepting dhclient on vtnet0 add permanent checks to prevent any changes to control via normal qb-commands
-	Might need to add isc-dhcpd restart for 0control and gateway to the /tmp VM script

-You can probably bring seclvl=3 for gateways now.
-Also I dont think gateway require restarts anymore on qb-edit

 qb-copy
 	- Library functions b/c qb-connect will also integrate